igorkulman/coding-journal/content/post/2020/using-custom-annotation-views-in-mkmapview/index.md

 #### Using multiple custom MKAnnotationViews

-If you want to use multiple types of annotation in your `MKMapView` you need to register them all if different reuse identifiers.
+If you want to use multiple types of annotations in your `MKMapView`, you need to register them all with different reuse identifiers.

 {{< highlight swift >}}
 mapView.register(LocationAnnotationView.self, forAnnotationViewWithReuseIdentifier: LocationAnnotationView.reuseIdentifier)